MoarVM/MoarVM/docs/extops.markdown

 contain an autoloader/importer routine that returns an array of pointers as p6ints and names as MVMStrings so that NativeCall wouldn't need to search for each one... somewhat similarly to how Lua does it.

+validation.c excerpt (verify custom op arg types and inline the real oprecord offsets):

+    /* pseudo-code, silly. */
+    similar to the actual interpreter, grab the MVMCustomOpRecord, but simply validate each operand type specified for the custom op with the types and count of the registers specified in the bytecode.
+    Replace the opcode itself with the value in the first (constant int) arg.
+Advance by the number of operands, just like the interpreter.

+well.. there are a couple other moving parts I'm forgetting at the moment...